-Computing at London Fields Primary
+Computing at London Fields Primary School

 At London Fields, we follow the National Curriculum for Computing, delivering a high-quality computing education to create active participants in a digital world.
 Informed by developments in ICT and best practice nationally, we teach pupils to use their computational and creative thinking to solve problems; to use ICT to communicate effectively and to become digitally literate, preparing them for their future place in the twenty-first-century workplace.

 Our Computing Curriculum develops the essential characteristics of coders and users of technology:

 - Competence in coding for a variety of practical and inventive purposes, including the application of ideas within other subjects.

 - The ability to connect with others safely and respectfully, understanding the need to act within the law and with moral and ethical integrity.